2017 Top Ten Running Shoes for Sore Knees

 The Benefits of a Good Running Shoe for Your Sore Knees

-I tore my ACL several years ago.
-Before it happened, I didn't even know I had an ACL -- it's a band of connective tissue called the "anterior cruciate ligament" that keeps your knee stable from front to back.
+I speak from experience here --I tore my ACL several years ago.
+Before it happened, I didn't even know I had an ACL, a band of connective tissue called the "anterior cruciate ligament" that keeps your knee stable from front to back.
 It happened in the most minor way -- I jumped down off a step and landed wrong.
 The next thing I knew, I was on the ground, unable to get up.
 It was several weeks before I could put any weight on it at all, and several months before it felt anything like a stable joint.

 I wasn't overweight or out of shape when this happened -- in fact, I was a fit, fairly athletic individual just a few years past 30.
 It was a shock, and a wake-up call.